jjlin/vaultwarden-backup/README.md

 2. Copy the `backup.conf.template` file to `backup.conf`.

-   1. If you want encrypted backup archives, change the `GPG_PASSPHRASE` variable; if you don't, change it to be blank.
+   1. If you want encrypted backup archives using `gpg`, set the `GPG_PASSPHRASE` variable accordingly.
+If you want to encrypt using `age` instead, set the `AGE_PASSPHRASE` variable.
+If both variables are set, only `gpg` encryption will be performed.
+If you don't want encryption at all, comment out both variables or set them to be blank.

       This passphrase is used to encrypt the backup archives, which may contain somewhat sensitive data in plaintext in `config.json` (the